samrea5/Project-1-Star-Wars-Sentiment-analysis/DATA/Datadictionary.md

+# Data Dictionary for Star Wars Dialogue
+### this is the data dictionary for all three Star Wars Movies.
+Each dataframe has the same columns

   | Column name/ Question | Description                                                                                       | Potential Reponses |
 | --- | --- | --- |
 | Entry   | this is an auto-incrimented entry counter |  1,2,3,4               |